Dermochelys/acidwarp-android/README.md

-This is a temporary fork of https://github.com/libsdl-org/SDL as currently the their AAR based distribution is broken on X86 based devices (for example accelerated emulators).
-I hope to solve that upstream and update this to a much simpler structure that uses their AAR based distribution.
+This is a fork of https://github.com/libsdl-org/SDL that avoids the 16kb page size warning currently present in the current (a/o 3.2.18) AAR based distribution.

 For details about the Acid Warp for Android project, see the README at: android-project/app/jni/src/README